ARickey90/SOC-analyst-portfolio/README.md

 Hi, I’m Oluwatosin A. Fagbayimu — an IT Support Specialist with 7+ years of experience, now transitioning into Cybersecurity, focusing on Security Operations Center (SOC) roles.

 This repository tracks my hands-on projects and learning journey as I build SOC-relevant skills in:
-- 🔐 Identity and Access Management (IAM)
 - 🕵️ Threat Detection & Intelligence
-- 📊 Security Information and Event Management (SIEM) with Splunk & Elastic
+- 📊 Security Information and Event Management (SIEM) with Wazuh
 - 🌐 Network Monitoring & Analysis (Wireshark, Nmap)

 ## 🎯 Current Goals